 The class contains a mix of recent graduates and experienced healthcare professionals from across the world, giving your experience a truly international perspective.
-Together, through a mixture of modules, applied modules and projects, you will learn how to put the latest academic thinking and business strategies into practice using real-life case studies.
+Together, through a mixture of modules, applied modules and projects, you will learn how to put the latest academic thinking and business strategies into practise using real-life case studies.

 These online modules will give you basic knowledge of areas which will be covered by the programme throughout the academic year.

 You will study eleven taught courses providing you with a solid knowledge base in each subject area.
 Initially, the focus is on the principles of management, moving increasingly towards a focus on healthcare.

 In the summer term, you will consolidate and apply your understanding of the material so far, choosing specific aspects to pursue in greater depth.

 The MSc International Health Management is a one year, full-time intensive programme.
 The normal working week is Monday to Friday.
 Classes will be scheduled between 08.30 and 21.00 and students should expect to attend one evening class per week, and other optional activities such as guest lectures or alumni and careers events may be scheduled in the evening.